City of Albany

-In comparison, the Western Australia workforce in City of Albany employed 45.4% in Engineering and Related Technologies; 11.4% in Management and Commerce and 0% in Health.
+In comparison, the Electricity, Gas, Water and Waste Services workforce in City of Albany employed 45.4% in Engineering and Related Technologies; 11.4% in Management and Commerce and 0% in Health.

-The major differences between the fields of qualifications of the workforce in City of Albany and the Western Australia workforce were:
+The major differences between the fields of qualifications of the workforce in City of Albany and the Electricity, Gas, Water and Waste Services workforce were:

 - A smaller percentage of local workers qualified in the field of Engineering and Related Technologies (10.4% compared to 45.4%)